The essentials of PR measurement

 As with digital marketing, the ultimate goal of website traffic is to drive visitors towards conversion.
 Whether it’s through filling out a form to learn more or registering for an event, conversions can quickly tell marketers and PR folks whether or not a campaign (or story) is working.

-Good PR should result in better quality leads and a more educated and aware target audience that is ready to learn more and engage with a brand.
+Good PR campaign performance indicator should result in better quality leads and a more educated and aware target audience that is ready to learn more and engage with a brand.

 So, it’s reasonable and even recommended, to tie lead quality (not necessarily lead volume) and even revenue to KPIs for PR pros.

-These metrics force PR pros to go after the right media outlets and media contacts to reach target audiences with the right story, right where they go to get information.
+These metrics shown in the PR measurement tool force PR pros to go after the right media outlets and media contacts to reach target audiences with the right story, right where they go to get information.

 These five KPIs for PR pros are a great starting point but are not the end-all-be-all of PR measurement.
 The best places to start when developing KPIs and annual PR goals are the organization’s business plan and communications strategy.